 What are the impacts of climate change?

 This warming has caused changes in Earth ecosystems and environments.
 Some of the most dramatic changes have occurred in the Arctic, where sea ice is on the decline.
 Record-breaking ice extent lows have been the new normal since 2002, according to NASA, and studies are finding that even the oldest, multiyear sea ice is thinning rapidly.
 Summer 2020 was one of the worst years ever for summer sea ice extent, with only one year on record – 2012 – exhibiting a lower ice extent.
 Scientists now expect the first ice-free Arctic summer sometime between 2040 and 2060.

 Glaciers are retreating globally, particularly in the middle latitudes, Mosley-Thompson said.
 Montana's Glacier National Park was home to 150 glaciers in 1850.
 Today, there are only 25.
 Mosley-Thompson and her team estimate that the last tropical glaciers will disappear within the next decade.

 Climate change is even affecting the timing of spring-like weather.
 The earliest spring (as defined by plant growth and temperatures) on record in the United States was in March 2012.
-Climate models now suggest that such early springs could be the norm by 2015.
+Climate models now suggest that such early springs could be the norm by 2050.
 But late freezes will likely still occur, creating conditions in which plants could leaf out early and then be damaged by cold temperatures.
-Climate models also predict the exacerbation of alarming trends in droughts and wildfires thanks to warmer temperatures.
+Climate models also predict the exacerbation of alarming trends in droughts and wildfires due to warmer temperatures.

 Can we reverse climate change?